FauconSpartiate/OmniWeather/README.md

 ## Usage/Examples

-[Here's a page](https://foxi.ltam.lu/2CI/pirda350/public/OmniWeather/Weather_Reports/) that shows the output of this code.
-It should still be running, and new reports are added every hour.
+[On this page](https://foxi.ltam.lu/1CI/pirda350/public/OmniWeather/Weather_Reports/), you can take a look at the hourly reports the microcontroller sends out to the server.
+It "should" still be running, and new reports are added every hour.

-We also created [an UI in Vue.js](https://foxi.ltam.lu/2CI/collo939/public/OmniWeather/) that goes through the latest hourly report and shows it in an user friendly way.
-You may take a look at it, it should also be updating every hour.
+We also created an UI in Vue.js that goes through the latest hourly report and shows it in an user friendly way.
+You may take a look at it [on this page](https://omniweather-beta.netlify.app), it should also be updating every hour.

 ## Tech Stack

-**Microcontroller:** PlatformIO
+**Microcontroller:** PlatformIO with C++

 **Server:** Simple SSH storage server

 ## Deployment

+You'll first need a microcontroller to run everything.
+We used an Adafruit ESP32 Feather.

-You'll first need some sensors :
+You will then need some sensors :

 - BME280 sensor for temperature, humidity and pressure
 - VEML6070 sensor for UV light